UAMS-DBMI/PosdaTools/docs/src/installation.md

 * Small - Single machine, for a small site, or development, or demonstration
 * Medium - When separate storage is needed
-* Large - When separate storage and database servers are needed
+* Large - When separate storage, database, and worker node servers are needed

 ## Install Sizes / Types